angzosan/Cryptography/README.md

 Function order: Returns a number k such that b^k = 1 (mod p) Function convertx2e:
 Function STonelli: This function acts like th 'main' would in Java,C++ etc. It makes sure that all the nesessary conditions are met in ordetr for the rest of the functions to be called.

+# Password Strength
+Script in python that checks the strength of a given password checkWordList : make sure that the pws does not contain a word that belongs in a predefined list ( most word in the list are common words ) checkNumb : make sure that the pwd contains at least one number checkSpelChars : make sure the pwd contains at least one special character testLength : make sure the length is over 8 chars

 # DivisorCheck->possibility.py
 This program finds the possibility of a number with bit length n, having a integer divisor d with bit length betweet [n/2-1,n2+1]